Driving “selfies” cause car accidents: Do you really need to be told not to take ’em?

 If you’re not familiar yet, selfie is the term for taking a photo of yourself with a smartphone or a hand-held digital camera.
 A form of vanity and many times outright silliness, selfies have bombarded social media in 2013.
 There are many types of selfie photographs one can take… everything from the pet selfie, to the friends selfie to the…celebrity selfie and even the… car accident selfie?

 Yes, there are people dumb enough to be taking pictures of themselves while they are driving their car at high speeds on the road.
 Frankly, many of these selfies we could easily do without.
-Consider this comical yet realistic list from the Huffington Post of the Top 8 Selfies You Must Absolutely, Positively Never Take.

 Car accident selfie: